What do you do when someone dies

 - If possible, the National Insurance number of the deceased and the number of a surviving spouse or civil partner.

 - Passport Proof of address (e.g. utility bill)

 The medical certificate is issued when someone dies and gives details about the cause of death.
 In contrast, the death certificate is what you receive when you register the death, and is a copy of the entry made by the registrar in the death register.
 This certificate is needed to deal with money or property left by the person who has died, including dealing with the will.
 While it’s free to register a death, you will need to pay a charge for extra copies of the death certificate.

 One of the most obvious things to do when someone dies is to plan the funeral.
 Arranging a funeral for your loved one can come with its own difficulties, especially at an already challenging time, but here are some quick tips for what you can do:

 - Consider using a funeral director from an accredited association like the National Association of Funeral Directors (NAFD) and the Society of Allied and Independent Funeral Directors (SAIF).

-- Check if you’re eligible for a Funeral Expenses Payment on GOV.UK.
+- Check if you are eligible for state support on GOV.UK.

-- If you already have an Over 50s Fixed Insurance policy, make a claim so you can put some of the money towards funeral costs.
+- If the deceased had an Over 50s Fixed Insurance policy, you can make a claim so some of the money can be used towards funeral costs.